 Every church should have a visitation ministry.
 Generally speaking, when we hear the term visitation ministry we think of the elderly.
 Well, there is much more to it than that.
 There are children, young adults, middle age adults and seniors that are sick and shut-in in their homes, hospitals and other long term care facilities all over America.

 When we hear the term visitation ministry we think of visiting the sick and shut-in in our church family.
 There are new and inactive members in our church and non-members in our community that could use a visitation ministry.
 There are also those members and non-members that have no family or friends that need a visitation ministry.
 Most importantly, there are those in need of prayer and encouragement to lead them to faith in Jesus Christ.

 Churches that are listed in our directory offer the following:

 • Phone Visitation

 • Long Term Care Facility Visitation

-If you are in need of a visit, simply select the state and city in which you live fill out the visit request form and submit it.
-Our visitation ministry team retrieves your visit request throughout the day and will respond within 24 hours.
+If you are in need of a visit, simply select the state and city in which you live.
+Fill out the visit request form and submit it.
+Our visitation ministry team retrieves your visit requests throughout the day and will respond within 24 hours.

 Matthew 28:18-20 Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 19 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”